Tony Tobin: Calling The Shots

 “I was actually invited to the opening night!” he smiles.
 “It doesn’t upset me, because it’s an entirely different set-up and I like I bit of spicy chicken!
 After The Dining Room closed, I hid away for three months and then decided to pick myself back up and go again.
 After all, cooking is all I know.”

-Tony decided that the best way to throw himself back into the food world was to work as a temp, at large catering events.
-He admits it wasn’t for the pay, or the lack of it, but to learn about working in a different environment.
+Tony decided that the best way to throw himself back into the food world was to work as a temp.
+He started working at large catering events.
+It wasn’t for the pay he admits, or the lack of it, but to learn about working in a different environment.
 He laughs as he tells me so many people were flabbergasted to find him at their social gatherings.
-After setting up his own events company, To To, he then began to launch a series of pop-up restaurants and work on various collaborations with local companies and pubs, as well as being a private chef for those wanting a unique at-home dining experience.
+After setting up his own events company, To To, he then began to launch a series of pop-up restaurants and work on various collaborations with local companies and pubs.
+At the same time, he was a private chef for those wanting a unique at-home dining experience.
 But something was lacking, he still missed the thrill of running a restaurant.

 “It’s taken a few months, but now we have a full license to serve alcohol.
 I am tired, though, I haven’t had a day off in the last four months.”

-Ranmore’s al a carte menu comprises of modern French and British classics of which Tony is so well known for, dishes such as beef fillet carpaccio with a truffle yolk and roasted turbot with boulangere potato.
+Ranmore’s al a carte menu comprises of modern French and British classics of which Tony is so well known for.
+Dishes such as beef fillet carpaccio with a truffle yolk and roasted turbot with boulangere potato fill the menu.
 With a small team behind him, and Ranmore now fully booked for the next few months, Tony still isn’t resting on his laurels.
-In fact, due to his popularity, the chef has other projects in the pipeline – not least having just filmed an adventure with EastEnders’ star and fellow Reigate chum, Shane Richie in his new Channel 5 travel show.
+In fact, due to his popularity, the chef has other projects in the pipeline.
+Not least having just filmed an adventure with EastEnders’ star and fellow Reigate chum, Shane Richie in his new Channel 5 travel show.

 “I have been approached by a few other golf clubs, so it’s something that I think could work elsewhere,” he muses.
 “Meanwhile, I love chatting to the diners, that’s my favourite part, no one loves an audience more than me!
 So I am resurrecting my cooking demonstrations where I cook with guests and then we all sit down to eat together.
 They’re so much fun.”

-Talking to Tony, it’s obvious that he’s moved on from the trauma of losing The Dining Room and is determined to keep going.
+Talking to Tony Tobin, it’s obvious that he’s moved on from the trauma of losing The Dining Room.
+He is determined to keep going.
 But even he admits, at 54 he would like to slow down soon, but not too soon…

 Ranmore at Reigate Heath is open Thursday, Friday and Saturday evenings and also Sunday lunchtimes.
 The Club House, Flanchford Road Reigate Heath, Surrey, RH2 8QR www.reigateheathgc.com/ranmore